Knight1/cloudflared/README.md

 ## Build

-You can see the build and the push to [Docker Hub](https://hub.docker.com/r/knight/cloudflared-dns/) on [Travis-CI](https://travis-ci.com/Knight1/cloudflared)
+You can see the build, it's status and the push to [Docker Hub](https://hub.docker.com/r/knight/cloudflared-dns/) on [Travis-CI](https://travis-ci.com/Knight1/cloudflared)
+I run it every week so that there is no bug in it from the upstream apline image.

 ## You want to contribute? [![Awesome Badges](https://img.shields.io/badge/badges-awesome-green.svg)](https://github.com/Naereen/badges)

-Issues, Pull Requests and Wiki additions are welcome :)
+Issues, Pull Requests and Wiki additions are very welcome 😊

-## test
+## Test

 I wrote some tests in a goss.yaml file which can be executed by [dgoss](https://github.com/aelsabbahy/goss/tree/master/extras/dgoss)